Understanding Social Media Management Costs for Contractors

 Why Social Media Management Costs Vary

-Social media is not just about posting a photo every few days.
-It is your digital portfolio and a primary way to build trust with homeowners and architects.
-The cost depends on your goals and the level of service you require.
+Social media is your digital portfolio and a primary way to build trust with your clients.
+So the cost depends on your goals and the level of service you require.

 Content Creation vs. Curation: Do you need original photography and video of your job sites, or will you provide all the assets?
 High-end visual storytelling costs more but performs better.